- Areas of Study

 All SIL students, including those on campus during the regular school year, should apply directly to SIL each year, so that SIL has adequate staffing to meet student needs and so that students can be informed about when and where to meet for registration and classes, etc.

 SIL students normally register officially for classes on the Monday before classes begin (see dates).
 All SIL students, even those not living in the residence hall, should check in at the SIL residence hall during the preceding weekend, to receive important instructions about that Monday's activities and complete other check-in procedures.
 The activities on Monday are required; please reserve the entire day to complete them.
 They are as important for year-round students as for those coming just for the summer, especially since the program operates in some ways differently from regular UND classes.

 If for some reason you must register with UND prior to this meeting, please contact the SIL-UND director for permission numbers.

 All tuition and fees for courses taught by SIL are paid directly to SIL, not to UND.
 (This is part of the agreement between UND and SIL, since this is SIL's primary source of funding for the program.
 In fact, because of the voluntary service of faculty and staff, it is generally the case that SIL fees are appreciably lower than what you would have to pay to the university.)
 Payment is expected on registration day; see our page of costs to estimate your bill.
-If you receive a bill from UND for SIL courses, please do not pay it but bring it to SIL's attention so that we can have the charges reversed.
+If you receive a bill from UND for SIL courses, please do not pay it but bring it to SIL's attention so that we can sort out the problem.

 Housing, meals, and extracurricular activities